ajpieroni/colabination/Discovery/Alchemy.md

 - board can get messy fast. idk if there's much of a fix.
 - perhaps during failed creation, item held can slowly float to where grabbed from.
 - maybe a bit boring? perhaps more mini goals + rewards along the way? missions maybe?

+##Kelvin's Notes on Alchemy
+###Gaming Mechanics

+Rules:
+- Create everything possible in the game
+- Only allowed to combine two things at once
+- If a combination is not allowed or element is already created, it will make a sound that doesn’t allow for the combination to be made

+Number of Players:
+- 1 player needed although adding a multiplayer option would make the time to create items faster
+Steps:
+- No true step to reach the end goal.
+Multiple ways to reach all item created
+Goals:
+- Create all the items
+- Explore your imagination

+###User Experience:
+Art style:
+- Very nice cartoon drawings of elements
+Music:
+- Some music to go along the creation of elements
+- Sound effects are made if a combination is not allowed or is allowed (very distinctive)
+Animation:
+- Some animation when a new item is created, when an item has been created or when a combination does not make a new item
+- I like the clear screen option very helpful when there are a lot of items on the screen

+###Notes:
+Very fun game to play but can get boring after a while Achievements or a tree of how many items can be made would be fun.
+Kind of like the Cool Math Games’ Run series.
+Just to know how much you need to go until you finish making everything possible.